truemanluo/defeed/README.md

-# defeed
+# DeFeed: Breaking Free from Algorithmic Feeds
-DeFeed is an initiative aimed at combating the negative effects of endless content feeds and recommendation algorithms on popular social media platforms.
+DeFeed is an initiative to combat the negative effects of endless content feeds and recommendation algorithms on popular social media platforms.